|

 This is specially true in karate because punching and kicking are vital to the art.

-The need for good balance can be seen particularly in kicking,where the body is
+The need for good balance can be seen particularly in kicking,where the

 usually supported by one leg.